 - Artistic License Biology: Cheetahs don't roar, they're rarely aggressive toward humans, and there is no way two grown men of normal size could ride one (which weighs on average about 140 lbs).

-- As Himself: Neil Patrick Harris, though it's a subversion as he specifically requested to be credited "as Neil Patrick Harris" instead of "as Himself", so that people didn't think he was actually a drug-sniffing, car-stealing womanizer.
+- As Himself: Neil Patrick Harris, though it's a subversion as he specifically requested to be credited "as Neil Patrick Harris" instead of "as Himself", so that people didn't think he was actually a drug-addicted, car-stealing womanizer.

 - Asian and Nerdy: Harold's co-workers cites this as justification for tricking Harold into doing their work for them.

 - Zigzagged with Harold.
 He's an uptight neat-freak who lets bullies from his office and neighborhood walk all over him.
 But he's also a stoner and an expert at beer-pong.
 He later ends up standing up to his bullies and screwing them over magnificently.

 - Subverted by Cindy Kim and her East Asian Club.
 They appear to be straight-laced nerds, but turn out to be drug-using party animals.